farahmc/holbertonschool-low_level_programming/0x12-singly_linked_lists/README.md

 list.
 - **Task 3:** Write a function that adds a new node at the end of a list_t list.
 - **Task 4:** Write a function that frees a list_t list.
+- **Task 5:** Write a function that prints given string before the main function is executed.